Limited range for reference group detection in cylinder pulling

 #1 Updated by Berk Hess almost 2 years ago

 Have hard cutoffs is dangerous.
 That leads to delta forces when taking the gradient of the potential, which usually disappear in MD.
 We could use a continuous switching function.

 But how should we determine the reference z coordinate for determining this distance?

-#2 Updated by Semen Yesylevskyy 6 months ago
+#2 Updated by Semen Yesylevskyy almost 2 years ago

 This could be done with a third group serving as a separate reference for distance computations.
 For example we have the groups "vesicle" and "ligand" and want to use only top part of vesicle.
 The user knows that the redius of vesicle is ~10 nm and defines something like:

 pull-coord1-vec = 0 0 1 ; detect distance along this vetor

 ; dist.ref.group cyl.group pull.group